This policy document has been prepared by and approved by the Partners/Members of McCartneys LLP on 22nd May 2018

 Why this policy exists

-- Complies with the GDPR legislation and follows good practice
+- Complies with the UK GDPR legislation and follows good practice

 - Protects the rights of clients, customers, suppliers, employees and partners

 - Is open about how we store and process individuals’ data

 - Protects itself from the risks of a data breach

 UK General Data Protection Regulation

 These rules apply to all data regardless of whether it is stored electronically, on paper, or on other materials.
 To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed to any other person or organisation unlawfully and without consent.